 Developing a Post-Secondary Plan Senior Papa Kāko'o helps students build a bridge between high school and their future.
 Seminar kumu, their Dean of Students and the College & Career Counselors prep students for the SAT and other college entrance exams, assist with college admissions and financial aid applications, and focus students on important life skills such as money management.
-Students apply design-thinking principles to complete their E Ola!
-Learner Presentation.
 Papa Kalikiano has students explore personal theology.